-You would need to follow 4 courses of 7.5 ECTS each to meet the requirement per semester.
+You would need to follow 4 courses of 7.5 EC each to meet the requirement per semester.
 This is considered a full time study.
 Some exchange students take less courses, depending on the regulations set by their home university.

 Will the courses differ from one year to the next?

 There may be slight changes, or a course can be cancelled.
 Normally in June the first semester is published and you can see whether the course you picked will still be given in the next academic year.